chronicl/ts-rpc/examples/README.md

 ## Usage

 1. Choose a server.
 Right now we only support axum.
 2. Run the provided server example.
-It will generate the typescript api client and save it to examples/api.ts and start a server.
+It will generate the typescript api client, save it as api.ts and start a server.

 ```bash
 $ cd axum